Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: Time as a test field

 \section{Time as a test field}

-The semi-classical approximation is particularly valuable in quantum cosmology because it helps recognize some familiar features of a classical spacetime inside the otherwise rather abstract wavefuction of the universe.
-In this regime it looks reasonable to assume that the time field $t$ has \emph{negligible back-reaction} on the system-universe.
-After all, $t$ is just a fictitious field that keeps track of some underlying periodic phenomenon.
+It looks reasonable to assume that the time field $\ti$ has \emph{negligible back-reaction} on the system-universe.
+After all, $\ti$ is just a fictitious field that keeps track of some underlying periodic phenomenon.
 In the semi-classical limit one writes the total wavefunction as a rapidly oscillating phase, usually controlled by a small parameter $\alpha$ proportional to $\hbar$, times a smoothly modulating piece, whose derivatives are small compared to $\alpha$.
 In this limit, a \emph{subdominant component} is a field that does not participate to the rapid oscillations.\footnote{Fields with negligible backreaction in the context of the WdW equation have been discussed e.g. in~\cite{Padmanabhan:1988ur,Singh:1989ct}.
 Vilenkin applies the same approximation to ``small quantum subsystems" in~\cite{Vilenkin:1988yd}.
 See also the review~\cite{Lehners:2023yrj}. }

 To see what this means in practice let us consider a fairly general mini-superspace model

 We are using units $c = \hbar =1$, but we have made explicit some scales that are usually also set to one.
 Eq.~\eqref{action_general} is obtained by integrating the Einstein Hilbert action over a volume $H_\star^{-3}$ that is supposed homogeneous.
 In a decelerating universe we might be interested to follow the backward evolution of a comoving patch of universe entering the Hubble horizon at some epoch.
 Then we can take $H_\star$ as the Hubble parameter, and $U = {\cal O}(1)$, at that epoch.
 The dimensionless parameter $\alpha \simeq G_N H_\star^2 \ll 1$ is the gravitational coupling of this comoving region.